powlib/powlib/README.md

         - **noc_worm**: *best effort services (bes)* noc will be created, implementing wormhole style routing.
         - **noc_tdm**: *guaranteed services (gs)* noc will be created, implementing time-division-multiplexing (tdm) style routing.
 Inspired by the Æthereal noc.

+# Prerequisites

+It should be noted most of these prerequisites are optional.
+The **hdl** submodule references the powlib hardware descriptions, so any simulator or EDA tool that support Verilog 2001 can build the sources.
+Most of the prerequisites are necessary to run the powlib test cases and simulation library.

+- **cocotb**: This is already included and only necessary for running the test case files.
+Cocotb provides a python layer that can interface with a simulator, provided that the simulator of choice implements an API supported by cocotb.
+- **Anaconda2**: Only python 2.7 is currently necessary to run the simulation library and test cases, however more tools from Anaconda2 will be utilized in the future.
+- **Icarus**: Simulations are all done with Icarus Verilog.
+- **Msys2**: This is only needed for Windows.

 # File Structure

 The following describes the file structure of this library.